 It’s so tempting to schlep around in pajamas and work with your laptop on your knees in the living area of the home.
 However, it’s not a smart thing to do.
 All you are doing is reinforcing that you are at home to relax, and this can have an instant impact on the way that you think about the work that you are doing.

-If you’re doing video calls and chatting to your team, you need to discard the pinstripe pajamas and be in formal attire.
+If you’re doing video calls and chatting with your team, you need to discard the pinstripe pajamas and be in formal attire.

-Don’t forget: you need to show people that you are more than just a home business, that you are serious about what you can offer.
+Don’t forget: you need to show people that you are more than just a home business and that you are serious about what you can offer.

 When you work from home, the first thing that you will notice is how much money you’re going to save.
 Without the gas prices or ticket prices from your commuter trains, you get to save a ton of cash.
 You also get to save money on overheads if you are a business owner.